ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

 * **Analysis** <br/>

-    In the first half of the **Analysis** section, a part of the optimizers output is presented in a sortable table.
+    In the first half of the **Analysis** section, information from the **Optimizer** regarding the performance of different electrode configurations is presented in a sortable table.
-    Different setups can be compared and sorted using the three main metrics: Strength, Selectivity and Collateral.
+    Different setups can be compared and sorted using the three main [metrics](/docs/background/electromagnetic_modeling/quantities_of_interest.md): Strength, Selectivity, and Collateral.
-    The second half is used for visualization of the fields in 2D, 3D and waveforms.
+    The second half is used for visualization of the fields in 2D and 3D, as well as the visualization of waveforms.

     <br>
     <p align="center">